TeamNumio/TeamNumio/README.md

 Hello and welcome to the official Numio GitHub account.
 We are glad you stopped by.
 While most of our repositories and code are closed-source, we want to be as transaparent as possible, where possible.
-Here you can find links to some officil Numio resources.
+Here you can find links to some official Numio resources.

 ## 🏗️ Numio Open-Source Repositories and Packages
 * Numio CDN (Login with Numio): https://npm.io/package/numio-cdn